Afghans say total U.S. pullout would trigger disaster

 The White House said a day earlier it was considering the so-called “zero option” of a complete pullout - despite earlier recommendations from the top military commander in Afghanistan to keep soldiers there to help the government.

-That option and the angry reaction from Afghan officials are likely to dominate talks between President Barack Obama and his Afghan counterpart Hamid Karzai in Washington on Friday.
+That option and the angry reaction from Afghan officials are likely to dominate talks between U.S. President Barack Obaba and his Afghan counterpart Hamid Karzai in Washington on Friday.

 The meeting was already likely to be tense, given ongoing strains in their relationship over the war.